 creamy white and soft.
 Stem

-is distinctive grey-brown with banded markings on a whitish background, long and thin with an onion shaped base.
-Above the dubble-edged ring that often falls off, it is evenly brown and below this, it is irregularly striped in a zigzag pattern.
-Ring is white above and brown below.
+is distinctive grey-brown with banded markings on a whitish background, long and thin with an onion-shaped base.
+Above the double-edged ring that often falls off, it is evenly brown and below this, it is irregularly striped in a zigzag pattern.
+The ring is white above and brown below.

 on the First Nature Web site.